lbrombach/practical_robot_tools/rplidar_motor_control/readme.md

 # rplidar_motor_control
 A utility node to control the rplidar's motor by calling the rplidar_node services /stop_motor or /start_motor based upon whether or not certain other nodes are running.
-Part of the practical_robot_utils collection at https://github.com/lbrombach/practical_robot_tools.git.
+Part of the [practical_robot_utils](../README.md) collection at https://github.com/lbrombach/practical_robot_tools.git <br>

 Author: Lloyd Brombach <br>
 lbrombach2@gmail.com  <br>